MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 A site-to-site IPSec connection allows you to securely access remote virtual machines and services from your datacenter.
 Create the connection as follows:

-1. Select the VM Network that you want to configure a site-to-stie IPSec connection, and click **Connectivity**.
+1. Select the VM Network that you want to configure a site-to-site IPSec connection, and click **Connectivity**.
 2. Select **Connect to another network through a VPN tunnel**.
 Optionally, if you want to enable BGP peering in your datacenter, you can select **Enable Border Gateway Protocol (BGP)**.
 3. Select the network controller service for the gateway device.
 4. Select the **VPN Connections** > **Add** > **IPSec**.
 5. Type a subnet as shown in the following diagram.
 This subnet is used to route packets out of the VM Network.
 This subnet need not be pre-configured in your datacenter.
 6. Type a connection name, and the IP address of the remote endpoint.
 Optionally configure bandwidth.
 7. In **Authentication**, select the type of authentication you want to use.
-If you choose to authenticate using a Run As account, create a user account with a user name, and the the IPSec key as the password for the account.
+If you choose to authenticate using a Run As account, create a user account with a user name, and the IPSec key as the password for the account.
 8. In **Routes**, type all the remote subnets that you want to connect to.
 9. If you selected **Enable Border Gateway Protocol (BGP)** then you can leave this screen blank and instead fill out your ASN, peer BGP IP and its ASN on the **Border Gateway Protocol** tab as shown below:
 10. On the **Advanced** tab, accept the default settings.